UvaCsl/HemoCell/doc/user_guide/other_topics.rst

 method for generating the cell is defined is in the ``hemocell.addCellType<>()`` function.

-To load a celltype from stl you have to change the second argument to ``MESH_FROM_STL``.
+To load a cell-type from stl you have to change the second argument to ``MESH_FROM_STL``.
 This means that HemoCell will look at the stl file located at the place specified in the ``CELL.xml`` file.
 The specification of this file should be in the ``<hemocell><MaterialModel><StlFile>`` tag.